Omni-guides/Tuxborn/Readme2.md

 # Installation

 For Windows players, follow the Wabbajack instructions below, and once the Wabbajack installation is complete, run the ModOrganizer.exe file located in the Tuxborn install directory you selected in Wabbajack to start and launch the modlist.
-On Steam Deck, the process is a little more involved, so see below for [TODO: installation instructions](), but please read through the below as well as the information still applies.
+On Steam Deck, the process is a little more involved, so see below for [Installation instructions](https://github.com/Omni-guides/Tuxborn/blob/main/TuxbornSteamDeckFullInstall.md), but please read through the below as well as the information still applies.
+Once You have have completed the Wabbajack Installation on Deck, return to this guide, rejoining at [Starting the Game](https://github.com/Omni-guides/Tuxborn/edit/main/Readme2.md#starting-the-game).

 For best results, you should consider fully uninstalling and reinstalling Skyrim from your system prior to installing the Modlist via Wabbajack.
 This will ensure that there are no additional, unneeded or unclean files that could interrupt or make the Wabbajack installation process fail.